 Anyone who has had symptoms of an allergic reaction to food should consult an allergist or immunologist, who can diagnose the condition and decide how to best treat it.
 Diagnosis of a food allergy will involve a complete medical history, physical exam, and allergy skin or blood tests to confirm the presence of the allergy.
 The best treatment for a food allergy is to avoid the food that triggers the allergic reaction.
 However, this can be difficult if you don’t prepare your own meals.
 Here are some tips to help avoid problems when eating out and buying pre-made foods:

-- Talk to your hosts or wait staff about dish ingredients when dining away from home
+- Talk to your hosts or wait for staff about dish ingredients when dining away from home

 - Read all food labels and ask your doctor what ingredients you should watch out for